Petra Rudolf: Research

 More recently, Rudolf has also been devoted to developing pillared graphene materials for spintronics and hydrogen storage applications.
 Her interests span much further than carbon-based materials however, with recent successes with germanane-based and other materials which show promising devices and catalysis applications.

-As of 2019, Rudolf's work on synthetic molecular switches and molecular machines for the production of functional surfaces, in collaboration with renowned colleagues, such as Ben Feringa, is also ongoing.
+As of 2019, Rudolf's work on synthetic molecular switches and molecular machines for the production of functional surfaces, in collaboration with colleagues, such as Ben Feringa, is also ongoing.

 Awards and honours

 Petra Rudolf is a Fellow of the American Physical Society, awarded "for explorations of fullerenes, nanotubes, graphite, and graphene, as well as light-driven synthetic molecular motors".
 She is also a Fellow of the Institute of Physics and an honorary member of the Italian and the Dutch Physical Society.

 In 2007, Rudolf and her research group was one of the winners of the EU Descartes Prize for their work on molecular machines, as part of the SynNanoMotor consortium, a collaborative partnership of researchers from countries including France, Italy and Scotland.
 This work was pivotal in building early synthetic nanomachines.

 In 2013, Rudolf received the royal decoration and was appointed Officer of the Order of Orange-Nassau.

 In 2016 Rudolf was elected Member of the German National Academy of Science and Engineering (acatech).

-After her appointment as President of the Belgian Physical Society from 2000 to 2001, Rudolf was elected as the next President of the European Physical Society in 2018.
 She was elected to the Academia Europaea in 2021.